The festive holiday season is now upon and you’re probably already thinking about the many wonderful celebrations ahead.

 Your guests don’t want to see toothpaste splatter or water spots when they’re trying to freshen up in the bathroom.
 When cleaning for the holidays use some glass cleaner and paper towels on the mirrors until you get a streak free reflection.

 Got any coffee filters lying around?
 Use those instead paper towels.
 Coffee filters are naturally lint free and do an amazing job at cleaning mirrors and other things.
-If interested, Reader’s Digest has a list of 21 other uses for coffee filters.

 Wipe Down the Sink and Counters